bebrown/nexstar_gps/README.md

 * A TTL serial-to-USB adapter for programming the Arduino (if it does not have an on-board USB port already).
 Available for about $3.

+## Construction

+Examine the three boards in your kit.

+* The GPS module should have at least four pins: VCC, GND, TXD, and RXD.

+* Locate the following pins on the Arduino: VCC, 5V, GND, TX, RX, and pins 2 & 3.

+* The serial-to-USB adapter should have: 5V, GND, TXD, and RXD.

 ## Libraries

 You will need to download and install the TinyGPS++ library.